Malietoa Laupepa: Laupepa, the Sā Tupua and foreign governments

 Laupepa received a delegation from King Kalākaua of the Kingdom of Hawaii on January 7, 1887.

 It was headed by John Edward Bush, and awarded the honorary decoration Grand Cross of the Royal Order of the Star of Oceania the same day.
 The order had just been created for the heads of state for the proposed Polynesian empire.

 On February 17, 1887, Laupepa signed the Deed of Federation allying his government to that of the Kingdom of Hawaii.
-The Hawaiians seemed to understand Samoan politics better than the Europeans since they also sought the signatures of the other tama‘āiga but the Germans prevented Matā‘afa and Tupua Tamasese from attesting the document.
+The Hawaiians seemed to understand Samoan politics better than the Europeans since they also sought the signatures of the other tamaʻāiga but the Germans prevented Matāʻafa and Tupua Tamasese from attesting the document.
 Laupepa did not appreciate the rowdiness of the Hawaiian delegation, but he hoped that the Polynesian Confederation would provide more than lip service to the Samoan cause.
 Support from the Hawaiian Kingdom never materialized and Laupepa was ultimately driven into hiding by the German-backed Sā Tupua army in August.
 Laupepa and some of his leading chiefs avoided capture for several weeks before turning themselves into the German authorities.
-German Captain Eugen Brandeis coerced Laupepa and others to formally recognize Titimaea as King of Samoa on September 15, 1887 (Gray 78-79) and then Laupepa was exiled on September 17, 1887.
+German Captain Eugen Brandeis coerced Laupepa and others to formally recognize Titimaea as King of Samoa on September 15, 1887 (Gray 78–79) and then Laupepa was exiled on September 17, 1887.
+He was taken aboard the German gunboat SMS Adler to Australia, where he was transferred to SMS Albatross, which carried him to the German colony of Kamerun in Africa.